 Olivier Chosidow, MD, PhD is Chairman of the Department of Dermatology at Hospital Henri Mondor, Créteil, France and co-director of the French satellite of the Cochrane Skin Group.
 He earned his medical degree in 1987 from Paris 7 University and became board-certified in Dermato-Venereology in 1988.
 Prof Chosidow early dedicated his career to clinical research, obtaining his master degree from the Department of Clinical Pharmacology in 1988.
 While serving as an Assistant Professor first in the Department of Dermatology in University Paris 12 and then in the Department of Internal Medicine in University Paris 6, he granted his PhD degree in 1995 and was trained in Clinical Epidemiology in 1997.
 He became full Professor in 2000 and assumes his current position since 2009.
 He served both the French Society of Dermatology (Secretary general 2003-2006 and President 2013-to date) and the European Academy of Dermatology (Vice-President of the Paris annual meeting in 2007).
 His academic and clinical interests are infectious and inflammatory skin diseases, Evidence-based dermatology and Therapeutics, including side-effects of drugs.
 He has written around 480 publications and has a main interest in skin infectious diseases, including necrotizing fasciitis and scabies.

-Daniel is a Paediatrician at the Royal Children's Hospital, Melbourne, and Research Fellow at the Centre for International Child Health, University of Melbourne, Australia.
-He has clinical experience in high scabies prevalence areas in Northern Australia and the Pacific.
-Daniel's current research and public health interests include the diagnosis, treatment and community control of scabies, integrated control of NTDs affecting the skin, and prevention of rheumatic heart disease in Fiji.
+Daniel is a Consultant Paediatrician at the Royal Children's Hospital, Melbourne, and Research Fellow at the Murdoch Children's Research Institute and University of Melbourne, Australia.
+He has clinical experience in high scabies prevalence areas in northern Australia and the Pacific.
+Daniel's current research and public health interests include the diagnosis, treatment and community control of scabies, integrated control of NTDs affecting the skin, and prevention of rheumatic heart disease.